wangziqi2013/wangziqi2013.github.io/_posts/2018-06-18-v-way-cache.markdown

 can be fatal for L1, but is fine for L2 and LLC.
 Second, the V-Way cache also changes cache replacement policy, which gives it an advantage over victim cache, which has little do to with the replcement policy.

-As mentioned above, the V-Way cache provides elastic associativity without adding extra data store via decoupled tag and data store.
+As mentioned above, the V-Way cache provides elastic associativity without adding extra data store by decoupling the tag and data store.
 Tags are not mapped to cache blocks statically.
 Instead, each tag is extended with a pointer, called the Forware Pointer (FPTR), which points to the cache block is it assigned if the valid bit is set.
 Similarly, each data block has a Reversed Pointer (RPTR), which points to the tag the block is allocated to if the block holds valid data.
 In all cases, FPTR and RPTR should point to each other.
+On a memory instruction, the cache controller extracts index bits as usual, and tests the tags (now there are twice as many tags as there would be in an ordinary cache to test).
+If one of the tag hits, then the FPTR is retrieved, and the data block is read in the next cycle.
+Note that the data block cannot be read in the same cycle as the tag is compared, therefore adding an extra cycle on the critical path of cache hit.
+This is definitely undesirable for L1, but L2 and LLC are less sensitive to one cycle latency.
+Furthermore, to save power and space, existing hardware are already doing this on lower level caches.